YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO

-Extracted subcubes are augmented to increase the diversity of examples.
-We add masks on the edges of the subcubes to mimic the effect of added padding when applying the method to the edge of a large cube.
-Masks are added independently to each axis at a 20\% rate, always on a single side picked at random, and masking up to half the subcube in the given axis.
-We also apply flips at a 50\% rate for each axis independently.
+Extracted subcubes were augmented to increase the diversity of examples.
+We added masks on the edges of the subcubes to mimic the effect of added padding when applying the method to the edge of a large cube.
+Masks were added independently to each axis at a 20\% rate, always on a single side selected at random, and masking up to half the subcube in that axis.
+We also applied flips at a 50\% rate for each axis independently.
 Whereas this is a standard augmentation for sky axes, it is generally not used in the frequency dimension.
-It requires assuming that the source morphology is symmetrical over the frequency axis, which is a stronger approximation than treating the source frequency position as invariant.
-Still, enabling this augmentation results in an improvement in the achievable score of a few percent, indicating that the increased example diversity is more beneficial than the potential drawbacks of this approximation.
-Target $PA$ values are updated to account for the flips when necessary.
+It requires one to assume that the source morphology is symmetric along the frequency axis, which is a stronger approximation than treating the source frequency position as invariant.
+Still, enabling this augmentation improves the achievable score by a few percent, indicating that the increased example diversity outweighs the potential drawbacks of this approximation.
+Target $PA$ values are updated to account for flips when necessary.